 The Silk Exhibit

-This actual exhibit of boiling cocoons of silk worms (with the actual insect boiling inside) and the silk being extracted was an eye catcher.
+This real exhibit of boiling cocoons of silkworms (with the actual insect boiling inside) and the silk being extracted was an eye-catcher.

 Getting To Jim Thompson House

 I guess it would be OK to go to Jim Thompson House if one is in the area and has nothing else to do but it will help to keep one’s expectations low.
 It is just a Thai house converted to a public place after the disappearance of the owner.
-The entry fee of 150 THB (100 THB for age under 22) seemed a little too much to me.
-Official Website: http://www.jimthompsonhouse.com/index.asp
+The entry fee of 200 THB (100 THB for age under 22, children under 10 go free) seemed a little too much to me.
+Official website: http://www.jimthompsonhouse.com/index.asp